Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

-To investigate the temporal evolution of riblet properties, we analyze the variation of several key parameters over the rise phase of the flare.
-Figure \ref{fig:ts} provides a time series representation of averaged quantities on a frame-by-frame basis of both linear and non-linear riblets together, throughout the observation period, thereby offering insight into the dynamical behavior of these parameters.

-The figure is organized into four panels arranged in a $2 \times 2$ grid, with each panel illustrating a distinct aspect of riblet evolution as a function of time.
+Figure~\ref{fig:ts} presents a time series of spatially averaged properties for both linear and non-linear riblets over the full observation.

-In the top-left panel, the average initial length of riblets is plotted as a function of time.
-For each frame, the initial lengths of all newly emerging riblets (defined as the length at the onset of their evolution) are averaged and displayed.
-The absence of any discernible temporal pattern in this quantity suggests that the initial spatial extent of riblets is not systematically dependent on their time of appearance during the flare.
+In figure \ref{fig:ts} (a), the average initial length of riblets is plotted as a function of time.
+The initial lengths of all newly emerging riblets at each time step are averaged and displayed.
+The absence of any discernible temporal pattern in this quantity suggests that the initial spatial extent of riblets is not systematically dependent on their time of appearance during the evolution of the flare.

-The top-right panel depicts the average linear speed of riblets over time.
-Here, “linear speed” is derived from fitting a first-order polynomial to each riblet's evolution, thereby assuming a constant speed.
-For every time step, the average of these speeds for all riblets present is computed and plotted.
-Consistent with the initial length, the average speed does not exhibit any clear temporal trend.
+Figure \ref{fig:ts} (b) depicts the average linear speed of riblets over time.
+Consistent with the initial length, the average speed of all riblets at each time step does not exhibit any clear temporal trend.
 The time‐series representation of the average speed here facilitates the identification and removal of outliers.
-Moreover, inspection of the series reveals that the instantaneous average speed remains in close agreement with the distribution of values shown in Figure~\ref{fig:hist}(e).
+Moreover, inspection of the series reveals that the instantaneous average speed remains in close agreement with the distribution of values shown in Figure~\ref{fig:hist} (e).

-The bottom-left panel presents the absolute vlaues of average acceleration of riblets as a function of time.
-This acceleration is obtained from second-order polynomial fits to each riblet's evolution profile, as described in the previous section.
+Figure \ref{fig:ts} (c) presents the absolute values of average acceleration of riblets as a function of time.
+This acceleration is obtained from second-order polynomial fits to each riblet's evolution profile.
 At each time step, the average acceleration of all riblets is calculated and plotted, with the results indicating no systematic temporal variation.